Saturday, February 21, 2015

 3. Increase the control of land by purchasing or renting.

-4. Few peoples hold most of the production.
+4. A few people hold most of the production.

-5. Turning majority peoples into the proletariat class.
+5. Turning the majority of people into the proletariat class.

-6. Few people exploited the proletariat class by their business capital.
+6. Few people exploited the proletariat class with their business capital.

-7. Farming labor was appointed by the contact of rent.
+7. Farming labor was appointed by the contract of rent.

-According to Lenin’s theory of peasantry –“ In natural pre-capitalist economy were composed of fowling units”
+According to Lenin’s theory of peasantry, “ In a natural pre-capitalist economy, farming units were composed of.”

 • Patriarchal peasant family.